Cecilio0/segVerHandler/README.md

-# volsegSync
+# segVerHandler
-A CLI tool for managing and synchronising volume – segmentation data pairs.
+A CLI tool for managing segmentation versions, as well as synchronising volume – segmentation data pairs.